Category Archives: surveying

 Engineering survey

-This type of surveying helps to analyse the field data for engineering works such as the construction of roads, railways, sewage pipelines etc.
+This type of surveying helps to analyse the field data for engineering works.
+These include the construction of roads, railways, and sewage pipelines.

 Military survey